-The United Kingdom shall grant or renew as quickly as possible appropriate visas, where required, for each Agency inspector designated in accordance with Article 85.
+The United Kingdom shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated in accordance with Article 83.

-Conduct and visits of Agency inspectors
+Conduct and visits of inspectors

-Agency inspectors, in exercising their functions under Articles 50 and 71 to 75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities or parts thereof or affecting their safety.
-In particular.
-Agency inspectors shall not operate any facility or part thereof themselves or direct the staff of a facility to carry out any operation.
-If Agency inspectors consider that in accordance with Articles 74 and 75 particular operations in a facility or part thereof should be carried out by the operator, they shall make a request therefor.
+Inspectors, in exercising their functions under Articles 48 and 69 to 73, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities or parts thereof or affecting their safety.
+In particular, inspectors shall not operate any facility or part thereof themselves or direct the staff of a facility to carry out any operation.
+If inspectors consider that in accordance with Articles 72 and 73 particular operations in a facility or part thereof should be carried out by the operator, they shall make a request therefor.

-When Agency inspectors require services available in the United Kingdom, including the use of equipment, in connection with the performance of inspections, the United Kingdom and the Community shall, subject to the provisions of Article 15 facilitate the procurement of such services and the use of such equipment by Agency inspectors.
+When inspectors require services available in the United Kingdom, including the use of equipment, in connection with the performance of inspections, the United Kingdom shall, subject to the provisions of Article 15 facilitate the procurement of such services and the use of such equipment by inspectors.

-The Community and the United Kingdom shall have the right to have Agency inspectors accompanied during their inspections by Community inspectors and by representatives of the United Kingdom provided that Agency inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+The United Kingdom shall have the right to have inspectors accompanied during their inspections by its representatives provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.